SteamPunk424/Meowware-ReverseShell-C/README.md

 # Meowware-ReverseShell-C
-A Program written in C that drops random cat.txt files and fills them with cat nonsense whenever a command is run. \
+A Linux Reverse Shell Program written in C that drops random cat.txt files and fills them with cat nonsense whenever a command is run \
+through the reverse shell.
 Edit the callback IP and Port and then compile with: \
 ```gcc MeowWare.c -o MeowWare```